darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : A preset picker for common frame sizes (half-frame, 35mm, 6x6, 6x7, 6x9, 4x5, 8x10, Super 8, 16mm, Super 16, Super 35, VistaVision, 65mm 5-perf, IMAX 15-perf, or custom), which sets _frame long edge_ below.
 The preset names a film _gauge_ (35mm) while the slider gives the frame's long edge (36mm); both describe the same format.

 frame long edge
 : The real-world width of the simulated frame, in mm.
 This is the physical scale everything else is measured against, so grain, scatter, halation and diffusion all come out proportionally larger on a smaller format at the same print size -- just as they do in reality.

 ## film

 ### exposure

 film exposure
 : Exposure adjustment at the film stage, in EV.
-With _auto print exposure_ on this no longer changes overall brightness (see [usage](#usage) above), but it still changes colour and grain because it moves the scene to a different part of the film's response.
+With _auto print exposure_ on this no longer changes overall brightness (see [usage](#usage) above), but it still changes color and grain because it moves the scene to a different part of the film's response.

 scan the film (skip print)
 : Look at the developed negative or slide directly instead of printing it.
-Switches on by itself for slide and reversal stocks and off again for negative stocks; you can override it either way afterwards.
+Switches on by itself for slide and reversal stocks and off again for negative stocks; you can override it either way afterward.

 push/pull
 : Shooting the film at a speed other than the box says, then compensating in development, in stops.
 Positive values push (shoot darker, develop longer) negative values pull.
 An approximation, since the real result depends on the specific developer, which is not simulated.
 Stacks with the _chemistry_ controls below.